christopherhuntley/is135-docs/FairfieldEdu/Part2.md

 ![](images/part2s2n.png)

 > Make 100% sure your browser is sized at about 950px wide.
-(You can use the Web Developer Toolbar's `Resize --> Display Window Size` to check.)
+(You can use the Web Developer Toolbar's `Resize→Display Window Size` to check.)
 If your copy doesn't look like this, then you need to go back and check your work.
 You may have edited the wrong lines in the CSS file.

 * Commit your work to Git with the summary comment “Fixed the bottom margin bug for the #top-nav-container between 915px and 959px.”